The Human Truth Foundation

 #christianity #health #islam #nigeria #nigeria_health #nigeria_smoking #smoking

 Nigeria is amongst the unhealthiest places in the world, causing serious issues for most of its citizens.
-Nigeria does better than average when it comes to its smoking rate1.
-However Nigeria performs less well in most areas.
-It falls into the worst 20 in its food aid and health contributions and WHO compliance2, its adolescent birth rate3, its alcohol consumption rate4 (amongst the worst in Africa), its immunizations take-up5 and in its fertility rate6.
-And finally, it is second-from-the-bottom in its average life expectancy7.
-The number of overweight adults has increased by 14% during the past 40 years.
+Nigeria does better than average for its smoking rate1.
+But that's it.
+Nigeria has problems.
+It does worse than average in terms of its adolescent birth rate2.
+It falls into the worst 20 in its food aid and health contributions and WHO compliance3, its alcohol consumption rate4 (amongst the worst in Africa), its immunizations take-up5 and in its fertility rate6.
+And finally, it is second-from-the-bottom when it comes to its average life expectancy7.
+The number of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Nigeria in 1990 was 46yrs, much lower than the global average of 64.6.
 It improved by +6.9yrs in the 30 years from then, but this was so much less of an improvement than the global average (of +7.9yrs) that by 2016-9 it had the lowest life expectancy in the world.
 Nigeria's peak fertility rate was 6.92 in 1978, but regions in the north are currently above that, at 7.48.

 1. Nigeria's Health